sicz/docker-lighttpd/README.md

 make rm         # Destroy running container
 ```

-`lighttpd` serving contents of it's `/var/www` directory and.
-All logs are
+With default configuration `lighttpd` listening on port 8080, serving contents
-send to Docker console.
+of it's `/var/www` directory and sending all logs to the Docker console.

 ## Deployment

-You can start with sample `docker-compose.yml` file:
+You can start with this sample `docker-compose.yml` file:
 ```yaml
 services:
   lighttpd: